shubhamkriitr/ml4hc_nlp/README.md

   - The file `resources/processed_data/text_processed_for_learning_embedding.txt`  created in the previous step is used for training the embedding model (by default)

-  - To create the preprocessed files run the folowing command
+  - To create trained embedding model (Word2Vec)
     ```
       python src/learn_embedding.py
     ```